-The History of Gazi Athens - Monuments and Historic Buildings
+The History of Gazi in Athens

 The Athens Gasworks, French Company was established in 1857 following a Royal Decree issued by King Otto under a unanimous decision of the Athens Municipal Council.
 It was a time when the Industrial Revolution was beginning to make its appearance within the newly established Greek State which had been in existence for only three decades.